fantasticfears-stage/erickguan.me/_drafts/2024-09-23-wip-linux-kernel-612.md

   - Latency
 ---

-Linux has optimized performance in multiple systems.
-I have read many about IO_uring and BPF.
+Some of feature developments can really take time.
+Linux 6.12 has certainly a lot of them.
+Apart from many feature updates, performance optimization, several technology are part of the mainline kernel.
+This reminds me of that technology improves because people work hard to build it.
+I really apperciate how OSS comes together.
+Back to the topic, there are a few exciting new features.

-Linux 6.12 Scheduler Code Adds SCHED_DEADLINE Servers & Complete EEVDF
+## Linux 6.12 Scheduler Code Adds SCHED_DEADLINE Servers & Complete EEVDF

 What is EEVDF https://lwn.net/Articles/925371/